Metro-Records/la-metro-councilmatic/wiki/commands.md

 python manage.py refresh_pic
 ```

 **Create PDF packets.** Metro Councilmatic has composite versions of the Event agendas (the event and all related board reports) and board reports (the report and its attachments).
-[A separate app assists in creating these PDF packets](https://github.com/datamade/metro-pdf-merger), and the [`compile_pdfs` command](https://github.com/datamade/la-metro-councilmatic/blob/master/lametro/management/commands/compile_pdfs.py) communicate with this app by telling it which packets to create.
+[A separate app assists in creating these PDF packets](https://github.com/datamade/metro-pdf-merger), and the [`compile_pdfs` command](https://github.com/datamade/la-metro-councilmatic/blob/master/lametro/management/commands/compile_pdfs.py) communicates with this app by telling it which packets to create.

 ```bash
 # documented in the `metro-pdf-merger` README: https://github.com/datamade/metro-pdf-merger#get-started